 Slavery was an ugly part of American history.
 In this BrainPOP movie, Tim and Moby will help you understand the terrible institution of slavery from its beginnings in ancient history up through the slavery of Africans in the United States.
 You’ll learn about when the U.S. slave trade started and why some colonies came to rely on slave labor.
 Find out how the slave trade worked, what happened once slave ships landed in America and the extent of suffering that slaves had to endure.
 Finally, you’ll learn how and when things started to change, including what finally ended slavery for good.
 Plus, you’ll see how we are still dealing with the effects of slavery today.

-In this lesson plan which is adaptable for grades 5-12, students use BrainPOP resources to explore the political events that occurred after slavery ended and how Reconstruction laws affected families and the economy.
+In this lesson plan, students use BrainPOP resources to explore how Reconstruction laws affected families and the economy.
 This lesson plan is aligned to Common Core State Standards.
 See more »

 In this lesson plan, which is adaptable for grades 3-8, students use BrainPOP resources to explore the major issues associated with the Civil War (e.g. slavery, states’ rights, South seceded from the Union.)
 Students will also identify the main idea and supporting details in expository text and use critical thinking skills to plan and conduct research, manage projects, solve problems, and make informed decisions using appropriate digital tools and resources.
 This lesson plan is aligned to Common Core State Standards.
 See more »